-Physical pain is most often the result of illness, injury (accidental or intentional), or both combined.
+Physical pain is often the result of illness, injury (accidental or intentional), or both combined.

 - Blow, accident, burn, injury, etc. (Accidentally or intentionally) causes immediate inflammation.
 Sometimes, it also creates infection.

-- Local or chronic inflammation results from a pathogenic infectious processor without a present pathogen still producing inflammation.
+- Local or chronic inflammation results from a pathogenic infectious processor without a present pathogen-producing inflammation.

 - When we have toothaches due to cavities in the teeth, the cause is a caries bacterial infection that causes inflammation, swelling, and pain.

-- If we are cut from a knife, the body's response is an inflammatory response—Swelling, redness, and closure of the bleeding wound.
+- If we are cut by a knife, the body's response is inflammatory: swelling, redness, and closure of the bleeding wound.
 The pain is usually temporary and subsides within a few minutes.

 - Migraines are an inflammatory phenomenon with pains that can last indefinitely for consecutive days.
 Migraine is also an inflammatory phenomenon, except for the swelling we usually do not feel or see.
 (Jugular veins.)

 Anti-inflammatory nutrition.
 (The effect is relatively slow.)

 - Start your morning by drinking one cup of squeezed lemon juice mixed with lukewarm water.
 (It is even better if you add one tablespoon of apple cider vinegar + one tablespoon of olive oil.)

 - Eat only natural, varied foods.
 Do not eat any processed and industrialized foods or artificial and alcoholic beverages.
 (Huge category)